 About

-Green Man is a Welsh festival all about opportunities – from supporting emerging artists and offering real-world training to getting people engaged with science and inspiring positive change.
+Green Man is a Welsh festival all about opportunities – from supporting emerging artists and offering real-world professional training, to getting people engaged with science and inspiring positive change in our communities.

 We like to make good stuff happen, so the Green Man Trust was created to give these opportunities a life of their own, at the Festival and all year round.